larahollik/Konf_B20_Hollik_Feichtinger_Pock/README.md

 # Part 2
 ## Lara Mae Hollik
 - I have rebuilt my Cocktail class so that the volume and alcohol percentage are now passed in the constructor.
 I have now also adapted this in the main class.
 Because the class Longdrik inherits from me, I also had to modify it and insert the changes in the constructor and in the main class.
 For better clarity and formatting reasons, I have inserted a separator line in the main.

+- In my Cocktail class, I fixed the addAllDecorations method and added additional checks to the elements.
+This way I can check whether it is the only element in my ArrayList or the last element and whether I need a comma (only for multiple elements) or not.

+- I have added the CocktailTest class and written suitable unit tests in it to be able to test my methods comprehensively.
+I have also created a pom.xml file.

+- I rewrote the methods printTastingFlavourMessage and printGlassTypeMessage, which are in the Cocktail class, to make my methods more testable.
+Finally, I formatted the code in the Cocktail class.